phetsims/qa/documentation/accessibility-bugs.md

 * Sometimes when using VoiceOver, Safari buttons (like “reload” and “new tab” are not clickable by double tapping the screen.
 Restarting Safari fixes the problem.

+* iOS VoiceOver may skip over dynamic content in the PDOM when reading with swipe gestures.
+See https://github.com/phetsims/a11y-research/issues/175

 ## 2: Keyboard Navigation